LakeYS/Dishorde/README.md

 ## Android Devices
 The bot can be installed on Android devices using the [Termux](https://play.google.com/store/apps/details?id=com.termux&hl=en) app.
 Once installed, enter `apt update` and `apt install nodejs curl`.
 Then, proceed with the installation as a Linux system.
 Note that you will need access to a desktop computer in order to create the bot account and set up the channel.

+*Warning: For security purposes, please do not run this bot on an unsecured network (such as public wi-fi).*

 ## Setting up the bot
 1. Open a terminal on your system.
 2. Install Node.js and NPM.
 Install build tools if instructed. [[How to install via package manager]](https://nodejs.org/en/download/package-manager/). **Skip this step if installing to an Android device.**